ryubidragonfire/Emotion/README.md

 	- number of neurons
 	- number of hidden layers

-write up on those case studies can be found at: todo
+Discussions on the above cases can be found at: todo